ProgramFan/workenv-config-book/chapter1.md

 ## Comments on IDEs

 I do not choose IDE as a major component of my working environment.
 But I use IDEs to accomplish certain development tasks.
 This may seem paradoxical but is justified.
 I make my choice on a practical manner.
 Some tasks are better handled by IDEs, for example, GUI applications in QT, debugging QT applications, etc. By I **do not** try to expert on that.
 I merely use the default configuration, the default plugin set.
-The IDE itself is efficient enough on the task it focused on, So I don't take the troule to make it more efficient.
+The IDE itself is efficient enough on the task it focused on, So I don't take the trouble to make it more efficient.

+# My choice of Editors

+I choose vim as my major editor and considering use Atom for a modern GUI-based editor.